-The State of Texas wants to execute an innocent man on November 20, 2019.
+The State of Texas wants to execute an innocent man.
 Rodney Reed was wrongfully convicted in 1998 of the rape and murder of Stacey Stites.
 He has sat on Texas’ Death Row for 2 decades.

 Despite mounting evidence of his innocence, the State has repeatedly denied a new trial, refused to allow existing evidence into court, and even refused to review new evidence.

-Although Innocence Project attorneys secured a stay of execution in February 2015, Rodney is now back on the schedule to be killed on November 20, 2019.
+Although Innocence Project attorneys secured a stay of execution in November 2019, Rodney still sits on Texas death row awaiting justice.

 Existing Evidence and Facts